-It's pretty common to experience excruciating eye pain when staring at a phone screen under direct sunlight.
+It's common to experience eye pain and discomfort when staring at a phone screen under direct sunlight.
 Regrettably, this situation is also associated with digital screens in vehicles.
 Glares can make automobile screens difficult to read during the day.
 For example, the 2021 Mercedes-Benz S-Class, which featured a large screen display, had issues with sunlight reflections, forcing drivers to squint or adjust their position during operation.

 Apart from reflection problems, layers of fingerprints often smudge screen displays, giving them a messy look that can affect screen visibility.
 Buttons, in contrast, require minimal maintenance.
-You can operate them at any time and keep them clean with a simple wipe.
+You can operate them anytime and keep them clean with a simple wipe.

-Software Malfunction - Lags and Bugs
+Software Malfunction: Lags and Bugs